blacklightpy/vaultofknowledge/Defining Terrorism.md

 > - Public Mental Collective
 > - Private Physical Collective
 > - Public Physical Collective
+>
+> Which would lead to a total of 4 major classes with 8 subclasses each, leading to 32 total classes of terrorism

 - Class 1 Terrorism: Private Humiliation